rust-lang/rfcs/text/3516-public-private-dependencies.md

 - When running `cargo doc`, users may way to render [documentation for their accessible dependencies](https://github.com/rust-lang/cargo/issues/2025) [without the cost of their inaccessible dependencies](https://github.com/rust-lang/cargo/issues/4049)
 - When linting for semver compatibility [there isn't enough information to reason about dependencies](https://github.com/obi1kenobi/cargo-semver-checks/issues/121)

-Related problems not with this scenario not handled by this RFC:
+Related problems with this scenario not handled by this RFC:
 - Poor error messages when a user directly depends on `A` and `B` but with a version requirement on `B` that is semver incompatible with `A`s version requirement on `B`.